-Jeff is a Shareholder and Director in Cohen & Grigsby's Litigation group, where he has served on the shareholder council.
+Jeff is a Shareholder and Director in Cohen & Grigsby's Litigation Group.
 He is a graduate of Washington & Jefferson College and the University of Pittsburgh School of Law.
 Jeff’s practice is diverse, ranging from all types of personal injury litigation to complex commercial litigation, including shareholder disputes, partnership disputes, insurance coverage, software and hardware suitability cases, and breach of contract cases.
-Jeff was recently named as a member of the prestigious Million Dollar Advocates Forum, having achieved numerous multimillion recoveries for his clients.
+Jeff is a member of the prestigious Million Dollar Advocates Forum, having achieved numerous multi-million recoveries for his clients.
 Jeff has a Martindale-Hubbell rating of “A.V.”, the highest ratings for legal ability and ethical standards.
-He has been listed in Best Lawyers in America for six consecutive years for commercial litigation, and has also been recognized by Best Lawyers and Pennsylvania Super Lawyers for personal injury litigation.
+He has been listed in Best Lawyers in America for more than 10 consecutive years for commercial litigation, and has also been recognized by Best Lawyers and Pennsylvania Super Lawyers for personal injury litigation and trusts and estates litigation.

 Special Expertise – Corporate and Partnership Governance Issues